Ancient finite entropy flows by powers of curvature in $\mathbb{R}^2$: Introduction

 Ancient flows have been intensively studied in the mean curvature flow, a higher dimensional version of the CSF.
 In particular, ancient mean curvature flows are useful to investigate singularities.
 See \cite{angenent2019unique,angenent2018uniqueness,brendle2018uniqueness,brendle2019uniqueness,choi2018ancient,choi2019ancient-white,chodosh2020mean} (c.f.
 Ricci flow \cite{brendle2018ancient,angenent2019unique-B,brendle2020uniqueness}).

 The $\alpha$-CSF is a fully nonlinear flow, which behaves like the $\alpha$-Gauss curvature flow in many aspects.
 In particular, if $\alpha=\frac{1}{3}$ ({$\alpha=\frac{1}{n+2}$ in higher dimensions) then a $\alpha$-CSF remains a $\alpha$-CSF under any affine transform (of determinant one) of the ambient space.
 The affine normal flow ($\frac{1}{3}$-CSF) have been widely studied due to its beauty from affine geometry.
-For example, \citet{loftin2008ancient} showed that an ancient closed convex affine normal flow must be a shrinking circle or a shrinking ellipses.
-See also \cite{choi2020uniqueness-choi} for a rigidity result of ancient Gauss curvature flows.
+For example, \citet{chen2015classifying} showed that an ancient closed convex affine normal flow must be a shrinking ellipse (see an alternate proof by \citet{ivaki2016classification}).
+See also \cite{loftin2008ancient} for higher dimensions.

 \citet*{andrews2016flow} introduced an important notion of entropy for $\alpha$-CSF.
 We recall that the support function $u_{z_0}$ with respect to $z_0\in \mathbb{R}^2$ is

 and the entropy $\mathcal{E}_\alpha (\Omega)$ of a bounded convex region $\Omega\subset\mathbb{R}^2$ and its boundary $\partial \Omega$ is defined by